miff2000/softether-vpn-server/README.md

 Connecting to OpenVPN from client box
 =====================================

-If you executed last step of play, you have now cer file for ipsec + zip with openvpn configuration.
+If you executed last step of play, you have now `cert.cer` file for IPSEC + zip with OpenVPN configuration.

-Once unpacked, ensure you have GUI ready for openvpn.
-If menu "Import saved vpn configuration" missing, proceed with
+Once unpacked, ensure you have GUI ready for OpenVPN.
+If menu "Import saved VPN configuration" missing, proceed with:

 ```bash
 sudo apt install network-manager-openvpn network-manager-openvpn-gnome network-manager-pptp network-manager-vpnc